 While the top 3 spots of this list have been taken over by the more high-end and pricy motherboards, it seems as any compilation addressed towards the gamers is incomplete unless the needs of the ones sitting in the middle are talked about.
-The MSI Z170A Krait Gaming is there to pat the backs of all those who want the sweet gaming nectar but are not looking for the enthusiastic, OC driven experience.
-So, let’s take a look at what MSI has to offer for their 30-year anniversary.
+The MSI Z170A Krait Gaming is there to pat the backs of all those who want the sweet gaming nectar but are not looking for the enthusiastic, OC-driven experience.
+So, let’s take a look at what MSI has to offer for its 30th anniversary.

-MSI’s magnanimity put in 2 USB 3.1, 2 USB 3.0 and 4 USB 2.0 and 2 CPU fan headers which will come in handy when using a standard heat sink or a liquid cooler.
-The two heatsinks perpendicular to each other cover the MOSFETs, however, are not connected to each other in any way.
+MSI’s magnanimity put in 2 USB 3.1, 2 USB 3.0, and 4 USB 2.0 and 2 CPU fan headers which will come in handy when using a standard heat sink or a liquid cooler.
+The two heatsinks perpendicular to each other cover the MOSFETs, however, are not connected in any way.
 The spotlight of the design, however, is taken by the large heatsink covering the Z170 chip with exceptional finishing.